-Seymour Housing Authority is a Public Housing Agency in Seymour, Indiana that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Seymour Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Seymour Housing Authority serves Jackson County.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 How To Apply to the Housing Choice Voucher Waiting List

 The Seymour Housing Authority (SHA) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open for one month from January until February, 2018; and before that from April until September, 2016, and in April, 2014.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to submit an application at Seymour City Hall.